TheovanKraay/aspire-ai-chat-demo-cosmos/README.md

 - By default, the application uses **Ollama** for local inference.
 - To use **OpenAI**, set the appropriate configuration values (e.g., API keys, endpoints).
-- The PostgreSQL database will be automatically created and migrated when running with Aspire.
+- The Azure Cosmos DB database will be automatically created and migrated when running with Aspire.